Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Results

-In the first set of experiments, we evaluate our kino-dynamic MR strategy for reliable motion imitation.
-We selected three representative animal motion sequences---\emph{Sit-pace-sit}, \emph{Spin}, and \emph{Gallop}---and retargeted them using both our method and the UVM baseline.
-Motion tracking policies were then trained to execute these sequences on \emph{Go2} using five random seeds over 5000 PPO update steps.
+In the first experiment, we evaluate our kino-dynamic MR strategy against the UVM baseline.
+We selected three representative animal motion sequences---\emph{Sit-pace-sit}, \emph{Spin}, and \emph{Gallop}---and retargeted them using both methods, and trained motion tracking policies using five random seeds.
+The resulting learning curves are shown in \Cref{fig:results-motion-retargeting}(c).

-As shown in \Cref{fig:motion-retargeting}, the UVM baseline results in hind limb penetrations during the \emph{Sit-pace-sit} motion, which prevents successful tracking due to persistent ground contact.
-Similarly, for \emph{Spin}, the UVM-retargeted motion exhibits frequent foot slippage.
-Although the RL policy appears to track the motion, the per-step regularizer reward curve in \Cref{fig:results-motion-retargeting}(b) reveals unstable contact behavior, making the motion less suitable for real-world deployment.
-For the dynamic \emph{Gallop} motion, the UVM-retargeted version causes the imitation reward to saturate prematurely, as shown in \Cref{fig:results-motion-retargeting}(c), indicating poor tracking performance.
-In contrast, our kino-dynamic MR approach produces dynamically feasible motions that lead to better tracking quality and overall more reliable motion imitation.
+The evaluation reveals several critical limitations in the UVM baseline.
+For the \emph{Sit-pace-sit} motion, it produces frequent and excessive limb penetrations, as quantified by the mean penetration value in the bar chart of \Cref{fig:results-motion-retargeting}(b).
+Consequntly, this leads to persistent ground contact compromises tracking accuracy.
+Similarly, for the \emph{Spin} motion, the UVM-retargeted reference exhibits frequent foot slippage, rendering the motion unsuitable for real-world deployment.
+Finally, with the high-speed \emph{Gallop} motion---a task where physical feasibility is critical---the UVM baseline's poor tracking performance causes the imitation reward to saturate prematurely.

-In summary, our kino-dynamic MR effectively transforms agile and expressive animal motions into robot-compatible trajectories, enabling reliable motion execution on hardware as illustrated in \Cref{fig:results-motion-retargeting}(a).
+By successfully eliminating kinematic artifacts and ensuring dynamic feasibility, our kino-dynamic MR method effectively transforms agile and expressive animal motions into robot-compatible trajectories for reliable hardware execution as shown in \Cref{fig:results-motion-retargeting}(a).